ben0815/BFC/README.md

 ,       Take one byte of input, store the value at the data pointer

-[       If byte at the data pointer is zero jump the data pointer to the command after the matching ']'
+[       If byte at the data pointer is zero jump the instruction pointer to the command after the matching ']'

-]       If the byte at the data pointer is nonzero jump the data pointer back to the command after the matching '['
+]       If the byte at the data pointer is nonzero jump the instruction pointer back to the command after the matching '['
 ```

 #####Read and Write